Mechamod/Mechamod/README.md

 ### Here you can access all my public projects

 **About me**:
-I am a IT student (with focus on data science and machine learning) currently doing my master in germany.
+I am an IT student (with focus on data science and machine learning) currently doing my master in germany.
 Also I am always open for collaboration projects about data science, machine learning and deep learning.

 You can reach out to me on: